rmschick/fetch-challenge/README.md

 Automated Tested:

-        Testing individual values can be time consuming and difficult even if you know what you're doing.
+        Testing individual values can be time consuming and difficult, even if you know what you're doing.
         I decided to go with Mocha, Mocha-HTTP, and Babel.
         These frameworks create an easy automated testing experience.
         Mocha is one of the best testing frameworks for Node since its powerful and felxible.